Elite Pest Control

 - Gnawed and chewed objects, such as power cables

 - Nibbled food packaging

-- A suspicious smell in the house such as ammonia from urine
+- A suspicious smell indoors, similar to ammonia from urine

-If you notice any of these signs or suspect an infestation, our team of mouse exterminators is here to help you!
-As members of the Canadian Pest Management Association and the National Pest Management Association, our exterminators can intervene in Montreal, in the Greater Montreal area and throughout the province of Quebec.
+If you notice any of these signs or suspect an infestation, our team of mouse exterminators is here to help!
+As members of the Pest Management Association of Canada and the National Pest Management Association, our technicians can intervene in Montreal, in the Greater Montreal area as well as in the entire province of Quebec.

 Need help dealing with mice in your home?

 Elite Pest Control is available to help you anywhere in Quebec!
 Fast service 24 hours a day, 7 days a week